Do you have Obsessive Compulsive Disorder (OCD)?

 What are “compulsions”?

-- More capable of resisting the urge to complete compulsions or rituals
+- Resist the urge to complete compulsions or rituals

-- Find more constructive ways of filling up your time, e.g., by enjoying hobbies
+- Find more constructive and fulfilling ways of spending your time